clercjs/clerc/docs/guide/parameters.md

 For more advanced parameter configuration, you can use parameter objects instead of simple strings.
 Parameter objects allow you to:

-- Add a constraint to validate parameter values
+- Add a type to validate and convert parameter values
 - Add a description for documentation and help output

 ### Basic Parameter Object